Mark-Island/App/README.md

    It must be publicly accessible at `github.com/App-Org/App.git`
 3. Update your App settings: enable Issues and Discussions for your `App-Org/App` fork.
-   Issues & Discussions are required to remain active to act as communication channels between the developer and end-users of the app.
+   Issues & Discussions are required to remain active to facilitate communication channels between the developer and end-users of the app.
 4. [Edit Info.plist](../../edit/main/Info.plist) and update
    the `CFBundleName` to be "App Org" (the app name with a space)